a-maze-d/fledex/pages/hardware.md

 * cables, soldering iron, plugs, ...

 > #### Note {: .info}
 >
+> You will have to adjust your shopping list to the led strip you actually buy.
+> The example given here is for an WS2801.
+Other led strip types are similar, but you
+> have to watch out to adjust to the specs of your led strip.
+>
+> **Example:** A [WS2815](https://www.ledyilighting.com/wp-content/uploads/2025/02/WS2815-datasheet.pdf) is powered with 12V (instead of the usual 5V).
+Thus, you will require a different power supply and a different level shifter.
+>
-> Fledex currently only supports the LED strips with WS2801 chips via the SPI bus, but it
+> Fledex currently only supports the SPI bus, but it would be easy to write a driver for
-> would be easy to extend the library with other drivers for other chip types or buses.
+> other bus types.

 ## SPI and WS2801
 We are connecting the LED strip with the Raspberry Pi through the [SPI (Serial Peripheral Interface)](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface).
 The SPI has 4 logical signals, but we are only interested in 2 of them.